Transition metal alkyl complexes

 Vitamin B12 is a naturally occurring metal-alkyl complex.

 Transition metal alkyl complexes are coordination complexes that contain a bond between a transition metal and an alkyl ligand.
-Such complexes are not only pervasive but are of practical and theoretical interest.
+Such complexes are pervasive and of practical and theoretical interest.

 Scope

 Most metal alkyl complexes contain other, non-alkyl ligands.
 Great interest, mainly theoretical, has focused on the homoleptic complexes.
 Indeed, the first reported example of a complex containing a metal-sp^{3} carbon bond was the homoleptic complex diethylzinc.
 Other examples include hexamethyltungsten, tetramethyltitanium, and tetranorbornylcobalt.

 Structure of diethylzinc.
 The Zn-C bonds measure 194.8(5) pm, while the C-Zn-C angle is slightly bent with 176.2(4)°.

 Mixed ligand, or heteroleptic, complexes containing alkyls are numerous.
 In nature, vitamin B12 and its many derivatives contain reactive Co-alkyl bonds.

 Hexamethyltungsten is an example of a "homoleptic" (all ligands being the same) metal alkyl complex.